AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-57/acsd-61622-fedex-account-specific-rates-missing-from-response.md

 ---
-title: 'ACSD-61622: FedEx's account specific rates are missing in API response'
+title: 'ACSD-61622: FedEx account specific rates are missing in REST API response'
-description: Apply the ACSD-61622 patch to fix the Adobe Commerce issue where the total discount is incorrectly calculated when multiple cart rules with fixed discounts are applied to the quote.
+description: Apply the ACSD-61622 patch to fix the Adobe Commerce issue where FedEx account specific rates are missing from the REST API response.
-feature: Price Rules
+feature: Shipping/Delivery
 role: Admin, Developer
 ---
-# ACSD-61622: Incorrect total discount calculation with multiple fixed discount cart rules applied to quote
+# ACSD-61622: FedEx account specific rates are missing in REST API response

-The ACSD-61622 patch solves/fixes the issue where the total discount is incorrectly calculated when multiple cart rules with fixed discounts are applied to the quote.
-This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.54 is installed.
+The ACSD-61622 patch adds `ACCOUNT` to the rate request type on the request sent from Adobe Commerce, by which FedEx returns a response similar to a SOAP response.
+This resolves the issue where FedEx account specific rates were missing from the REST API response.
+This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.57 is installed.
 The patch ID is ACSD-61622.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions

 **The patch is created for Adobe Commerce version:**

-* Adobe Commerce (all deployment methods) 2.4.4-p6
+* Adobe Commerce (all deployment methods) 2.4.6-p5

 **Compatible with Adobe Commerce versions:**

-* Adobe Commerce (all deployment methods) 2.4.4 - 2.4.4-p11
+* Adobe Commerce (all deployment methods) 2.4.6-p1 - 2.4.6-p8

 >[!NOTE]
 >